strets123/frictionless-pres/PITCHME.md

 * Tabulator has a great interface and is really flexible and well tested
 * The datapackage pipelines spec is great, as is the CLI
 * We have many ideas for how we would like to improve the underlying codebase and would love for others to join us working on it
+---
+# Acknowledgments

+* Thanks to the team at Frictionless data / OKFN
+* To the team at Zegami
+* To everyone for listening